Faster and smarter in the app... Open app

 Seven ways to protect your holiday budget right now

 • Choose a package holiday over a DIY booking.
 Package holidays offer stronger legal protection if things go wrong, and tour operators often absorb some cost increases rather than passing them directly to customers.
-The peace of mind is worth a premium right now.

 • Buy travel insurance now, with your booking.
 Insurance bought before a conflict-related event is far more likely to cover conflict-related disruption than insurance bought after.
 Don't leave it until the week before you travel.

 • Fill up the car at a supermarket forecourt.
-Supermarkets are slower to pass on wholesale price rises than independent fuel retailers.
+Supermarkets are typically slower to pass on wholesale price rises than independent fuel retailers.
 For UK staycations or airport drives, this makes a small but real difference.

 • Pay by credit card.
 Section 75 of the Consumer Credit Act provides a free additional layer of protection on purchases between £100 and £30,000.
 For large holiday bookings in an uncertain environment, this matters.